astropy/pyvo/README.rst

 PyVO is a package providing access to remote data and services of the Virtual observatory (VO) using Python.

-Its development was launched by NSF/NASA-funded Virtual Astronomical Observatory (VAO, www.usvao.org) project (formerly under the name VAOpy) as part of its initiative to bring VO capabilities to desktop.
+Its development was launched by the NSF/NASA-funded Virtual Astronomical Observatory (VAO, www.usvao.org) project (formerly under the name VAOpy) as part of its initiative to bring VO capabilities to desktop.
-Its goal is allow astronomers and tool developers to access data and services from remote archives and other web resources.
-It takes advantage VO standards to give access to thousands of catalogs, data archives, information services, and analysis tools.
+Its goal is to allow astronomers and tool developers to access data and services from remote archives and other web resources.
+It takes advantage of VO standards to give access to thousands of catalogs, data archives, information services, and analysis tools.
 It also takes advantage of the general capabilities of Astopy (and numpy), and so a secondary goal is to provide a development platform for migrating